palatok/next-jwt-auth/README.md

 const response = await controller.getHttpClient().get("<your API endpoint>");
 ```

-Apology for the above `HttpClient` pattern (I don't like it either), I will try to give more elegant and easy solution in the future releases.
+Apology for the above `controller.getHttpClient()` pattern (I don't like it either), I will try to give more elegant and easy solution in the future releases.